Country of Origin

 Given this opening, the inescapable name just had to be Liber|8.

-At Munich's alternate show in the Marriott Hotel of 2019 called Hifi Deluxe, our master over sonic chaos had teased a raw driver cluster on a still conventionally rectangular baffle.
-He wanted customer feedback on sound and size.
-Whenever one says o-bee not "oy veh" to suggest OB aka open baffles, one anticipates all-out domestic war over undue width and height.
+At Munich's alternate 2019 Hifi Deluxe show in the Marriott, our master over sonic chaos teased a driver cluster on a still conventionally rectangular baffle.
+He wanted feedback on sound and size.
+Whenever one says o-bee not "oy veh" to call out OB so open baffles, one anticipates domestic war over undue width and height.

 After all, clients who fancy big room dividers tend to go for luxuriously carved and lacquered antique Chinese jobs, not modern panel speakers.